 Recently, I came across a relevant journal article, "The Reorganization of the Department of State."
-Published in The American Political Science Review, Vol 38, No 2, in April 1944, it was written by Walter H. C. Laves and Francis O. Wilcox.
-Both were on leave from the Bureau of the Budget, the predecessor to today's Office of Management and Budget, both were diplomats, and arguably public diplomats.
-Laves worked in the Office of Inter-American Affairs, a Presidential office intended to counter German influence in the Western Hemisphere, later the Deputy Director at UNESCO (1947-1950), and a professor of political science.
-Wilcox joined the State Department in 1942 and was the first chief of staff to the Senate Committee on Foreign Relations (1947-1951), and later the Assistant Secretary of State for International Organization Affairs (1955-1961).
+Published in The American Political Science Review (Vol 38, No 2, in April 1944), it was written by Walter H. C. Laves and Francis O. Wilcox.
+Both were on leave from the Bureau of the Budget, the predecessor to today's Office of Management and Budget, and both were diplomats, and arguably public diplomats.
+Laves worked in the Office of Inter-American Affairs, a Presidential office intended to counter German influence in the Western Hemisphere, later serving as the Deputy Director at UNESCO (1947-1950), and then a professor of political science.
+Wilcox joined the State Department in 1942 and was later the first chief of staff to the Senate Committee on Foreign Relations (1947-1951).
+He returned to State to become the Assistant Secretary of State for International Organization Affairs (1955-1961).